-To combat this threat, wallets with Data Safe lining have been developed, one example being this stylish Dolcevita classic wallet.
+To combat this threat, wallets with Data Safe lining have been developed.
 The lining blocks radio waves, much like how Magneto’s helmet protects him from all forms of psychic attacks.

 Another alternative is using an Altoids mints tin, which accomplishes the same thing but at a fraction of the price.
 The downside is, well, you’re using a mints tin as a wallet- all the obvious drawbacks apply, like the sound of metal jingling with every step you take, or looking like you might be homeless.